 1 1/2 Tbs. minced chives

-1 Tbs. minced fresh chervil or flat-leaf parsley, plus whole leaves for sprinkling
+1 Tbs. minced fresh chervil or flat-leaf parsley, plus more for sprinkling

 Trim the root ends from the leeks, leaving just enough attached to keep the leeks from falling apart.

-In a rectangular glass baking dish, combine the vinegar, mustard, salt, pepper, 1 Tbs. of the chives and the minced chervil.
+In a rectangular glass baking dish, combine the vinegar, mustard, a pinch each of salt and pepper, 1 tablespoon of the chives, and the 1 tablespoon minced chervil.
 Whisk together until well blended.
-Add the olive oil in a slow, steady stream and whisk to blend.
-Place the leeks in the dish and toss to coat them well.
-Cover the dish with plastic wrap and marinate the leeks at room temperature for at least 1 hour or refrigerate for up to overnight.
+Add the olive oil in a slow, steady stream, whisking constantly to blend.
+Place the leeks in the dish and toss to coat.
+Cover the dish and marinate the leeks at room temperature for at least 1 hour or in the refrigerator for up to overnight.

+Prepare a charcoal or gas grill for direct-heat grilling over medium-high heat.
+Oil the grill rack.
 Remove the leeks from the marinade, shaking off any excess, and reserve the marinade.
-Arrange the leeks on the grill rack and cook until tender and nicely browned, 5 to 6 minutes, turning occasionally to cook them evenly.
+Arrange the leeks on the rack and grill, turning occasionally, until tender and nicely browned, 5-6 minutes.

-Transfer the leeks to a warmed platter and drizzle lightly with some of the remaining marinade.
-Sprinkle with the remaining chives and the chervil leaves.
-Serve hot or at room temperature.
+Transfer the leeks to a platter and drizzle lightly with some of the remaining marinade.
+Sprinkle with the remaining 1 1/2 teaspoons chives and with minced chervil.
+Serve hot, warm, or at room temperature.
 Serves 4.

 |Savory Leek & Gruyère Soufflé